Shopify accessibility and catalog cleanup scan

-Unlike generic WCAG checkers that dump a raw list of errors, Lumi prioritizes issues by business risk so your team can start remediating in minutes, not weeks.
+Unlike generic checkers that dump a raw list of errors, Lumi groups findings by catalog content, storefront UX, and documentation so your team can start with the clearest next step.

-- See your WCAG gaps in ~60 seconds
+- See alt text and metadata gaps in ~60 seconds

-- Prioritized fix list, not a vague score
+- Prioritized cleanup list, not a vague score

-No credit card.
 Results in ~60 seconds.
-See your risk before someone else does.
+See your accessibility-oriented content gaps early.

 Audit preview